 Welcome, Your New Journey Starts Now!

-Are your Legal English Skills good enough?
-Find out now.
+Are your Legal English Skills Competitive?

-ESL Legal Academy Legal English Proficiency Assessment/Test:
+If you are not sure, then take our ESL Legal Academy Legal English Proficiency Assessment/Test.

 US $29.00: Includes Grading and 30 Minute One-on-One Review